 1. Extra money makes everything happen faster

-But what I think isn't taken into account when other personal finance enthusiasts say “do what the numbers tell you to” in regard to paying off debt vs. investing is the mental effect of having tens of thousands of dollars that you owe to someone else sitting over you like a dark cloud.
+But what I don’t think is taken into consideration with the numbers approach is the mental effect of having tens of thousands of dollars that you owe to someone else hanging over your head like a dark cloud.

 2. You probably have more time than you think